corgikit/pancake-document/products/zexdex/perpetual-trading/perpetual-trading-faq.md

 ![](../../../.gitbook/images/general-faq-header.png)

-### What is the value contribution of this new feature to the cake holders?
+### What is the value contribution of this new feature to the zDEX holders?

 We expect this new feature to bring in a lot of new users, traders and volume.
-We want to ensure the value goes back to our CAKE token on top of offering the trading fee discount.
-20% of all trading fees from users who sign up on ZexdexApp will be converted to CAKE and burnt.
+We want to ensure the value goes back to our zDEX token on top of offering the trading fee discount.
+20% of all trading fees from users who sign up on ZexdexApp will be converted to zDEX and burnt.

 **And the rest of it?**